+Well today begins our little journey of looking at the early church, and when I say early church, I mean as close to the beginning as we might possibly get.
 Most of our stops along the way are dated between approximately 35AD to 80AD.
-It is my hope that as we meet our ancient brothers and sisters, their experiences might prove instructive to us as we wrestle with a lot of the same issues they did.
-I cannot be as detailed in our exploration of each stop on our tour as we may like, but if you wish to explore any of these places in more detail, there are a number of good books and websites on church history that can prove helpful.
+It is my hope as we meet our ancient brothers and sisters, their experiences might prove instructive to us as we wrestle with a lot of the same issues they did.
+I cannot be as detailed in our exploration of each stop on our tour as we may like, but if you wish to explore any of these places in more detail, there are several good websites on church history that can prove helpful.

-On our first stop, I want to do something a little different this morning.
+On our first stop, I wanted to do something a little different this morning.
 I want us to imagine that we have decided to undertake a scientific experiment.
 So, I ask you to listen carefully as I describe our experiment and unpack its meaning.
 Consider if you will, that we take a large cage, in which we place five monkeys of the same species.
 Again, this is imaginary, and no monkeys will be harmed.
 Inside the cage, in the very center, we hang a banana, from a string.